The 2018 Writer’s Workshop was a great learning experience for everyone. Here’s what some of this years’ attendees had to say:

 Writer’s workshops have been a bedrock of support for fiction writers for many decades, but writers of nonfiction—especially scientific scholarship—have comparatively few supportive spaces to develop ideas and receive peer feedback.
 The ResilienceCon Writer’s Workshop will adopt the fiction writing conference model, which combines workshop opportunities to receive feedback on your own manuscript, share feedback on others’ manuscripts, and participate in sessions to develop skills needed for successful scientific writing.
 Although authors working on resilience or other strengths-based topics are particularly welcome, anyone working on violence or any form of adversity may participate.

 Participants should be prepared to share a draft of a current scientific writing project (outlines or brief drafts are fine, upper limit is 30 double-spaced pages) in advance and commit to reading two papers of other participants before the meeting.
-The deadline to submit manuscripts is July 1.

 We also are allowing individuals to attend the Writer’s Workshop as auditors, without bringing a manuscript.
 There is a discounted rate for those that wish to audit.
-The deadline for auditor registration is July 11.

 Who Should Attend?